 Additional factors can influence the price of the policy, such as the type of plan being purchased.
 Several types are outlined below.

 Group coverage.
 Policies offered as part of an employer group, for instance, are generally less expensive than other options.
-But these contracts typically have a very general, or broad, definition of disability and often provide the least amount of coverage.
+But these contracts typically have a very general, or broad, definition of disability and often provide the least coverage.

 Individual plans.
 Often referred to as individual disability insurance, these plans typically offer a level premium that is guaranteed for the life of the policy.
 This ability to lock in the premium is attractive to many physicians, but it can make these policies more expensive.
-These policies are also considered noncancellable, so the coverage and rates are locked in and cannot be cancelled in the future, as long as premium payments continue to be made.
+Some plans, however, have stepped premiums, which start lower and rise at intervals, typically five-year age bands.

 Association plans.
 These policies are often provided with an increasing rate structure.
 They typically offer less expensive premiums in the early years of the policy, and then premiums increase as you get older.
 These plans can be especially helpful to physicians looking for quality coverage at affordable rates while they are on a limited income.
 These types of plans are typically available on a guaranteed renewable basis, meaning the plan is guaranteed to remain in force, but the rates are subject to change.